Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 This isn't a problem for verification because as a last resort, it's always possible to export a public key and re-import it with a different policy.

+Note: the conclusion of this investigation is that with the current design, no particular precautions are needed here.

 ## Testing

 ### Unit tests

 For the most part, the testing work is a matter of adapting the existing tests, and of creating unit tests for the new interfaces.
-This work is distributed throughout the coding tasks, plus a specific task https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/207 to account for the new tests around changed interafaces.
+This work is distributed throughout the coding tasks.

 ### Interface stability testing